Ensono/amido.github.io/docs/workloads/azure/frontend-archived/CSR/infrastructure_csr.md

 ## Overview

-This page present the high level design of the reference implementation of the Stacks client-side rendering application.
+This page present the high level design of the reference implementation of the Ensono Stacks client-side rendering application.

 **This page assumes that the core infrastructure has already been provisioned.
 Instructions and additional information on the core infrastructure can be found [here](../../../../infrastructure/azure/core_infrastructure.md)**